Federal Student Loans

 Subsidized Stafford Loans will not accrue interest while you are enrolled in school at least half time.
 Unsubsidized Stafford Loans will begin accruing interest at the time of disbursement.
 Both types of loans will be assessed an origination fee by the US Department of Education (see below).

 To apply for a Stafford Loan, you must first file a FAFSA.
 The Financial Aid Office will evaluate your eligibility for a loan.
 The amount you may borrow per academic year depends on your grade level and dependency status:

-You will receive an award letter and an entrance counseling form that you must sign and return.
-New borrowers should view this addendum for more information.
-You must also complete a Stafford Subsidized/Unsubsidized Master Promissory Note (MPN) at www.studentloans.gov before we will receive your loan funds.
-Upon graduation, all students must also complete exit counseling.
+You will receive an award letter that you must sign and return.
+New borrowers must also complete Stafford Subsidized/Unsubsidized Entrance Counseling and a Master Promissory Note (MPN) at www.studentloans.gov before we will receive your loan funds.
+Upon graduation, all borrowers must also complete exit counseling at www.studentloans.gov.

 Federal Parent PLUS Loan